Special offers

 Overview of shipping costs

-A purchase is possible on account (purchase on account) from the first order.
-The payment term is 14 days from receipt of the goods.
+A purchase is possible on invoice (Invoice purchase) from the first order.
+The payment term is 14 days from the dispatch of the order.